ssdevarakonda/react-task-tracker/README.md

+### "THIS REPOSITORY IS DONE WITHOUT USE OF ANY BACKEND SERVER"

 ### 'npx create...'command will create necessary files along with Node_modules folder.

 ### update "src folder" and "package.json file" which is created in your desktop with github repository folders.